WisconsinAutonomous/wa_ros_tutorial/README.md

 noVNC, which is what we use for visualizing GUI windows in the browser, has no good way of _automatically_ grabbing the monitor size.
 As a result, the display size for noVNC is set to 5000x5000, which is over what most monitors have.
 As a result, it is possible windows are created partially outside the view of the browser.
 It has only been seen that it is _partially_ outside of view, so you should be able to drag the window to be in view.

-### Missing Emoticons
+### Missing Icons

-It has been observed that some emoticons/icons are not available in noVNC.
+It has been observed that some icons are not available in noVNC.
 There for, some buttons, especially `rqt`, will have buttons with no text or images inside.
 Please refer to the screenshots in the ROS tutorial to see what they should be.